sgwood63/VisualizeSamples/README.md

 **Installing the Samples**

-You need a JasperReports Server running at http://localhost:8080/jasperserver-pro with visualize.js available, ie. the commercial version.
+You need a commercial JasperReports Server running at http://localhost:8080/jasperserver-pro with visualize.js available.

-The base samples that come with the JasperReports Server - reports, users - nede to be deployed.
+The base samples that come with the JasperReports Server - reports, users - need to be deployed.
 These are installed in normal Jaspersoft evaluation instances.

 Import the 2 exports in "<this Git repository>/JasperReportsServer Resources" into the JasperReports Server instance.